 Bridging two continents; central America shares many migratory birds with both and must be a wonderful place to be at such times.
 I saw more 'wood warblers' in Panama than in all my visits to their summer homes in the north, indeed, I have never seen Canada Warbler in Canada, but did so several times in Panama!

 It is some time since I visited Trinidad and Tobago but can certainly recommend the birding there and it is easy to explore the islands from few bases as almost anywhere can be reached in an hour or two.
 The lurid local newspaper reports of crime were a bit intimidating but I cannot comment on tourist safety there.

-In case your geography is as bad as mine… Mexico and Bermuda can be found on the North American pages.
+In case your grasp geography is even worse than mine… Mexico and Bermuda can be found on the North American pages.

 A Guide to the Birds of Mexico and Northern Central America

 By Steve NG Howell & Sophie Webb| Oxford University Press | 1995 | 851 pages, 71 colour plates, 39 line drawings, 1087 maps |

 ISBN: 0198540124Buy this book from NHBS.com

 By Jean C Roché | Sittelle editions des voix de la nature | 2003 | Audio CD | Runtime: 48 min |